Senior Honors Thesis

 - Previous Thesis Program Participants and Their Research

 The Department of Theology offers particularly gifted undergraduate majors who seek a deeper experience in the major the opportunity to complete an Honors Thesis.
 The Thesis Program gives participants the opportunity to research a topic in depth, in close collaboration with a member of the faculty, and to undertake an extended writing project.
 The thesis is a serious commitment and involves a lot of work, but when it is done well it can be an extraordinary experience.
 For students seeking an advanced degree, the thesis will send a strong signal of achievement and accomplishment to graduate schools.

 Participants in the Thesis Program enroll in:

 - a 1-credit Directed Readings course in the fall semester of their senior year

 - a 1-credit Honors Colloquium in the fall semester of their senior year

 - a 3-credit Honors Thesis Writing course in the spring of their senior year.

 Students will submit a thesis of approximately 40-55 pages in early April of their senior year.
 Those who successfully complete the thesis and receive an A- or higher grade will receive departmental honors, to be recognized officially on their transcript.

 All junior full theology majors with a G.P.A. of 3.66 or higher within the theology major may apply.
 Applicants will need to be able to take 36 credits in Theology rather than the usual 31 credits required for a primary major.

 How are participants selected?

-Applicants must submit the following application materials in the spring of their junior year (a specific date will be announced):
+Applicants must submit the following application materials in the spring of their junior year (see here for deadlines):